Codesee-io/docs-maps/docs/index.md

 ## Privacy

+CodeSee Maps uses GitHub to generate dependencies between files and updates your map to reflect changes in your codebase.
+We don't store your code, and your code never leaves the GitHub servers or your local machine.

 By default, CodeSee auto-updates to new versions and collects usage data and crash report information.
-You may opt out of these defaults by sending an email to [support@codesee.io](mailto:support@codesee.io).
+You may opt-out of these defaults by sending an email to [support@codesee.io](mailto:support@codesee.io).